beep-42/SiteSeek/README.md

+**Warning: This repository is under active development and no release is currently available!**
+Please note that the repository is still in development and the code is subject to change.
+Use at your own risk.

 # SiteSeek

 A proof-of-concept tool for searching of large protein structure databases without the need of prediction of all the putative binding sites.